linear/linear/.changeset/funny-islands-clap.md

 ---
-"@linear/sdk": patch
+"@linear/sdk": minor
 ---

-Exclude source maps, compressed files, and unminified JavaScript to reduce unpacked size
+Exclude compressed files and unminified JavaScript to reduce unpacked size (source maps are included for debugging)